 The main activity inside the park has always been standard game drives, but over the last few years TANAPA (the National Park Authority) has introduced a number of activities that are the envy of other national parks.
 Each lodge offers different activities, but the majority focus on standard game drives.
 Tarangire is the only national park in Tanzania where it is possible to do night safari as well as walking and fly camping, making it the northern park with the greatest diversity of safari activities.
 The hidden gem of the Northern Circuit.

-YZ favourite camps & lodges in Tarangire
+YZ favorite camps & lodges in Tarangire

 Tarangire top tips

 - First things first – stay inside the park!
-Travelling to and from Tarangire’s main gates at the beginning and end of a game drive can get repetitive – and means you have to leave the park earlier than you normally would.
+Traveling to and from Tarangire’s main gates at the beginning and end of a game drive can get repetitive – and means you have to leave the park earlier than you normally would.

 - Stay as far into the park as you can.
 The northern parts of Tarangire are synonymous with high traffic build-up and somewhat hectic game-drive areas.
 There are only a couple of game-drive circuits in the northern part of Tarangire and in the peak season these routes get so heavily used we try to avoid them.
 Kuro, Swala, Oliver’s, Little Oliver’s, Balloon Camp Tarangire and Nasikia Ndovu are tucked away off this northern area – focus your time here.